MSBAi Curriculum

 In the second semester, students expand into big data infrastructure, AI-powered analytics systems, and emerging computational methods.

-BADM 558: Big Data Infrastructure (4 credits)
+BADM 558: Big Data Infrastructures (4 credits)

 You learn to design and build scalable data systems in the cloud.
 Using AWS, dbt, Apache Spark, Redshift, and Snowflake, you build data pipelines capable of handling large-scale analytics workloads.
 AI tools assist with pipeline design and cloud configuration.
-Portfolio artifact: End-to-end cloud data pipeline, production-ready.

-Agentic AI for Analytics (2 credits)
+Agentic AI (4 credits)

 You learn to build AI-powered analytics systems – not just use them.
 The course covers large language model fundamentals, retrieval-augmented generation (RAG), prompt engineering, and the design of agentic AI workflows that automate and augment analytics processes.
 This is where AI moves from tool to system.
 Portfolio artifact: Functioning AI-powered analytics workflow.